Bimini Cruise Port Guide

 Shark & Stingray Encounters

-Snorkel with Caribbean reef sharks at Triangle Rocks (cage-free) or feed stingrays at Honeymoon Harbor.
+Snorkel with Caribbean reef sharks at Triangle Rocks (cage-free) or feed stingrays at Honeymoon Harbour.
 Can be combined with Sapona wreck in a multi-stop tour for best value.
 Shark encounter is shallow—no diving certification needed.

 Cost